salsburygroup/Phy262_266/PHY262/README.md

 This repository includes:

-- Jupyter Notebooks covering computational labs and examples
+- Jupyter Notebooks for each lab in the Notebooks directory
-- Links to external materials on Google Drive
+- Links to the course assignments as external materials on Google Drive in links.md
-- Assignments, experiment results, and example code
+- Link to the GAI assignment, reports and summary in links.md

 > ⚠️ **Note**: Some notebooks currently label the **Velocity Verlet** integrator as **Leapfrog**.
 This naming is being corrected in ongoing revisions.
 >